mmest/GCDataProject/CodeBook.md

 ## Data manipulation

 The _original data_ is splitted in several files which contain more than 10,000 observation lines in total.
-The observation are splitted (30% / 70%0 in two sets of files the  ..._train.txt files are for training of a learning algorithm, the ..._test.txt files are used for testing it.
-The two sets have the same variables, e.g. same number of columns, which are partitioned into a few file as well ('*' below is be either 'train' or 'test'):
+The observation are splitted (30% / 70%) in two sets of files the  ..._train.txt files are for training of a learning algorithm, the ..._test.txt files are used for testing it.
+The two sets have the same variables, e.g. same number of columns, which are partitioned into a few files as well ('*' below is be either 'train' or 'test'):

 * subject_*.txt : 1 column with the (human) subject ID.
 Translated as 'subjectID' in tidy data.
 No header.